liangshan/drill-ansible/README.md

 Drill ansible
 =============

-Ansible playbook which deploy pptpd, squid, shadowsocks on Ubuntu 14.04 only.
+Ansible playbook which deploy pptpd, squid, shadowsocksr(aka SSR) on Ubuntu 14.04 only.

 ## Prepare